directus/directus/docs/guides/headless-cms/live-preview/nextjs.md

 Through this guide, you have successfully set up the live preview feature in Directus for your Next.js project.

-Share the preview URL with your team members, stakeholders, or clients to allow them to see how the changes made in your collection would look like.
+Share the preview URL with your team members, stakeholders, or clients to allow them to see how content changes would look like.